Bard’s Ride on Saturday September 14th 2019 was a huge success in stunning sunshine!

 First finishers in the 40-mile challenge were Oscar Manville-Hales (23) 2 hours 12 minutes and Ben Venables (56) from Lower Brailes 2 hours 14 minutes.

 “We are thrilled with the success of our first Bard’s Ride, raising essential funds to preserve the rich heritage of church buildings for future generations.
-Cyclists travelled from as far as London, Bristol, Leicestershire and Wales to take part, many promising to return for next year’s event – make a note of the date: Saturday 12 September 2020,” said James Kerr, Trustee of Warwickshire and Coventry Historic Churches Trust (WCHCT)
+Cyclists travelled from as far as London, Bristol, Leicestershire and Wales to take part, many promising to return for the next Bard’s Ride – now to be held on September 11th 202.
+Please make a note of the date,” said James Kerr, Trustee of Warwickshire and Coventry Historic Churches Trust (WCHCT)

 As Judi Dench, Patron of W&CHCT says,